learn-co-curriculum/dsc-tuning-neural-networks-with-regularization-lab-v2-1/README.md

 ## Summary

-In this lesson, we not only built an initial deep-learning model, we then used a validation set to tune our model using various types of regularization.
-From here, we'll continue to describe more practice and theory regarding tuning and optimizing deep-learning networks.
+In this lesson, you not only built an initial deep-learning model, you then used a validation set to tune your model using various types of regularization.